Quantum Energy Teleportation under Equilibrium and Nonequilibrium Environments: Quantum energy teleportation under nonequilibrium environments

-When both the temperatures and chemical potentials are nonequilibrium, for small average chemical potentials, changes in $ E_{\text{out}} $ correlates with variations in the population of the ground state.
-The combination of a high (low) temperature reservoir with a low (high) chemical potential leads to an increase in the population of the ground state, thereby enhancing the energy output as shown in Fig. \ref{fd} ($\text{a}_1$).
-In scenarios characterized by high average chemical potential, the population of $ E_{\text{out}} $ aligns with the population of state $|E_4\rangle$.
-In this case, the influence of the temperature difference is small, and $ E_{\text{out}} $ is primarily governed by the chemical potential difference and the population of $ E_{\text{out}} $ resembles that of the scenario in which only the chemical potential is out of equilibrium, as shown in Fig. \ref{fd} ($\text{a}_2$).
-Overall, $E_\text{out}$ has an enhancement in specific nonequilibrium regions.
+When both temperature and chemical-potential nonequilibrium are present, and the average chemical potential is low, the variation of $E_{\text{out}}$ correlates mainly with the variation of the ground-state population.
+The combination of a high (low) temperature reservoir with a low (high) chemical potential increases the ground-state population, thereby enhancing the energy output, as shown in Fig.~\ref{fd} $(\text{a}_1)$.
+By contrast, for high average chemical potential, the behavior of $E_{\text{out}}$ is governed mainly by the population of $|E_4\rangle$.
+In this case, the influence of the temperature difference is weak, and $E_{\text{out}}$ is governed primarily by the chemical-potential difference.
+Accordingly, its distribution resembles that of the case in which only the chemical potential is out of equilibrium, as shown in Fig.~\ref{fd} $(\text{a}_2)$.
+Overall, $E_{\text{out}}$ is enhanced in specific nonequilibrium regions.

-When the detuned two qubits coupled to the nonequilibrium environments, the distribution of $E_{\text{out}}$ is no longer centrally symmetric around the equilibrium position.
-When the temperatures of two reservoirs are different, in the case of low chemical potential, as the energy level difference $\Delta E$ increases, $E_{\text{out}}$ becomes significantly elevated when $\Delta T$ is considerably large due to the increase in the population of the first excited state, as shown in Fig. \ref{fd} ($\text{b}_1$).
-Additionally, the high energy level qubit coupled to the reservoir with a high temperature, can further enhance the population of state $|E_2\rangle$.
-In scenarios with relatively high chemical potential, the magnitude of $E_{\text{out}}$ is primarily determined by the population of the highest excited state.
-Consequently, $E_{\text{out}}$ can be notably amplified in the upper left region of Fig. \ref{fd} ($\text{b}_2$).
+When two detuned qubits are coupled to nonequilibrium environments, the distribution of $E_{\text{out}}$ is no longer centrally symmetric around the equilibrium point.
+When the reservoir temperatures are different, and the average chemical potential is low, $E_{\text{out}}$ becomes significantly enhanced for large $\Delta T$ as the energy-level difference $\Delta \varepsilon$ increases, owing to the increase in the population of the first excited state, as shown in Fig.~\ref{fd} $(\text{b}_1)$.
+In addition, coupling the qubit with the higher energy level to the hotter reservoir further enhances the population of state $|E_2\rangle$.
+In the case of relatively high chemical potential, the magnitude of $E_{\text{out}}$ is governed mainly by the population of the highest excited state.
+Consequently, $E_{\text{out}}$ can be strongly enhanced in the upper-left region of Fig.~\ref{fd} $(\text{b}_2)$.

-When the detuned two qubits coupled to the nonequilibrium environments with different chemical potentials, maintaining Bob's qubit at a high chemical potential is advantageous for energy output.
+When two detuned qubits are coupled to nonequilibrium environments with different chemical potentials, the energy output is enhanced when Bob's qubit is connected to the reservoir with the higher chemical potential.